yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 ```
 > Note: For this example, the controller is a service, however, extending the `Symfony\Bundle\FrameworkBundle\Controller` also works but is not recommended.
 [Please refer to the cookbook why defining a controller as a service is better.][controller-as-a-service]

 Only thing left is actually configuring the fallback.
-We do this by creating an special route at the **bottom** of the routing configuration.
+You do this by creating an special route at the **bottom** of the routing configuration.
 So in your `routing.yml` make sure this is the last route:
 ```yml
 fallback:
     path: /{path}